rcpoison/dxvk-cache-pool/README.md

 #### Environment

-For wine to use the shared caches you should set DXVK_STATE_CACHE_PATH as a variable and point it to '/dxvk-cache-pool'.
+For wine to use the shared caches you should set DXVK_STATE_CACHE_PATH as a variable and point it to 'c:/dxvk-cache-pool'.
-Note that it is a "windows" path and points to 'C:/dxvk-cache-pool' in the wine prefixes and not your root directory.

-It doesn't affect steam/proton either, proton is doing it's own thing and overrides that variable.
+It doesn't affect steam/proton, proton is doing it's own thing and overrides that variable.

 ##### The convenient way